stevewgh/Topshelf.Leader/README.md

     }
 ```

-## Leadership Manager
+## Lease Manager

-The responsibility for deciding who is the leader, and maintaining that status is delegated to any class which implements the  `ILeaderManager` interface.
+The responsibility for deciding if your service is the leader is delegated to any class which implements the `ILeaseManager` interface.
+The process is
+as follows:

+1. The process will call ILeaseManager.AcquireLease() until we have obtained a lease (which means that we are the leader)
+2. Do work and call ILeaseManager.ReleaseLease() until asked to stop
+3. When asked to stop the service we call ILeaseManager.ReleaseLease()

 You configure which manager to use during the configuration stage.
-If one isn't supplied then an in memory manager is used - this is not muti-process aware so is **not suitable for production use - only for testing**.
+If one isn't supplied then an in memory manager is used.
+The in memory manager is not muti-process aware so it is **not suitable for production use**.

-### Configuring the leadership manager
+### Configuring the lease manager
 ```c#
 var rc = HostFactory.Run(x =>
 {